-Concurrently with this offering of debentures, we are offering an aggregate of 4,050,000 shares of our class A common stock by means of a separate prospectus and accompanying prospectus.
-2,450,000 of those shares of class A common stock being offered by that prospectus supplement and accompanying prospectus are shares of class A common stock that are being underwritten by the underwriters of this offering and are being offered to the public at a price of \$ per share.
+Concurrently with this offering of debentures, we are offering an aggregate of 4,250,000 shares of our class A common stock by means of a separate prospectus and accompanying prospectus.
+2,450,000 of those shares of class A common stock being offered by that prospectus supplement and accompanying prospectus are shares of class A common stock that are being underwritten by the underwriters of this offering and are being offered to the public at a price of \$64.50 per share.
 We often refer to this portion of the concurrent class A common stock offering as the "underwritten equity offering."
-The remaining 1,600,000 shares of the class A common stock being offered by that prospectus supplement and accompanying prospectus are shares that we will loan to an affiliate of Credit Suisse Securities (USA) LLC, a managing underwriter in this offering, pursuant to a share lending agreement among us, Credit Suisse Securities (USA) LLC and such affiliate.
+We have also granted a 30day option to the underwriters of the underwritten equity offering to purchase up to an additional 245,000 shares of class A common stock.
+The remaining 1,800,000 shares of the class A common stock being offered by that prospectus supplement and accompanying prospectus are shares that we will loan to an affiliate of Credit Suisse Securities (USA) LLC, a managing underwriter in this offering, pursuant to a share lending agreement among us, Credit Suisse Securities (USA) LLC and such affiliate.
 These shares are often referred to in this prospectus supplement as the "borrowed shares."
-Under the share lending agreement, the affiliate of Credit Suisse Securities (USA) LLC has agreed to use such borrowed shares to facilitate transactions by which investors in the debentures offered hereby and potentially certain of our other securities, will hedge their respective investments through short sales or privately negotiated transactions and will be entitled to sell such shares pursuant to our registration statement.
+Under the share lending agreement, the affiliate of Credit Suisse Securities (USA) LLC has agreed to use such borrowed shares to facilitate transactions by which investors in the debentures offered hereby, our presently outstanding 1.25% debentures due 2027 and, with our consent, other securities that we may issue in the future, will hedge their respective investments through short sales or privately negotiated transactions and will be entitled to sell such shares pursuant to our registration statement.
 In addition, Credit Suisse International, or CSI, and its affiliates may engage in such transactions at any time and from time to time during the term of the agreement.
-Up to of the borrowed shares offered by this prospectus supplement may be offered on a delayed basis for this purpose.
+Up to 400,000 of the borrowed shares offered by this prospectus supplement may be offered on a delayed basis for this purpose.
 This affiliate of Credit Suisse Securities (USA) LLC will receive all of the proceeds from the sale of the borrowed shares pursuant to the share lending agreement and we will not receive any of those proceeds, but we will receive a nominal lending fee for the use of those shares from that affiliate.
 See "Description of Share Lending Agreement."
 Because the shares borrowed pursuant to that agreement must be returned to us prior to August 1, 2027, we believe that under U.S. GAAP the borrowed shares will not be considered outstanding for the purpose of computing and reporting our earnings per share.